How to Choose the Best Yarn for Beginning Knitters

 Everyone has their favorites and the ones listed below, represent those that meet all the criteria of the best yarn for beginning knitters as described above.
 This means that they come in

-• light, solid colors
+• Light, solid colors

-• number 4 weight yarn
+• Number 4 worsted weight yarn

 • 100% wool, synthetic or a combination of both natural and synthetic